Master of Education (Sports Coaching)

 How to apply

-Applications are made online directly to the University of Sydney and assessed by the Faculty.
-Applicants need to choose between (i) on-campus delivery, or (ii) on-line, distance delivery
+Applications are made online directly to the University and assessed by the Faculty.
+Applicants need to choose between: (i) on-campus delivery; or (ii) online delivery.

 How to apply

 International applicants may apply (i) online directly to the University, or (ii) through a University overseas representative (education agent).
 Applicants need to choose between: (i) on-campus delivery, or (ii) online delivery.

 Postgraduate Domestic Tuition Fee

 This 2016, tuition fee for a domestic postgraduate student represents the fee that is payable by you in the calendar year you commence your course, commencing in 2015 for a standard annual full time load of 48 credit points (1.0 EFTSL).
 If your study load is more or less than the 1.0 EFTSL your fee will differ.

 Importantly, tuition fees are subject to annual review by the University, and are likely to increase each year of your period of study, effective at the start of each calendar year.

 Additional incidental fees

 For some courses there are incidental fees additional to the student contribution and/or course fee.
 Some of those fees are significant, for example, faculty-specific materials, tools, protected clothing and equipment.
 For further information about these additional incidental fees, please visit the University's Future Students' website.